stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 copier update -a .copier-answers-my-template.yaml -r v1.2.3
 ```

-By default, Copier prompts you to answer the questions again.
-You can tell it to use the same answers.
-It then performs
+Copier then prompts you to answer the questions again.
+It uses the previous responses as the defaults.
+Once it has
+responses to all of the questions that are defined in the template it performs an
-an [update](https://copier.readthedocs.io/en/stable/updating/).
+[update](https://copier.readthedocs.io/en/stable/updating/).
 The update can also include running
 [migrations](https://copier.readthedocs.io/en/stable/configuring/#migrations) or
 [defined tasks](https://copier.readthedocs.io/en/stable/configuring/#tasks).

-Add the `-A` option to use the same responses from the answers file without prompting you:
+Add the `-A` option to update the project without prompting you at all, using the responses from the answers file:

 ```shell
 copier update -A -a .copier-answers-my-template.yaml